Get started with HTML and the DOM

 Open the source code.
 This tab is called the editor tab throughout this tutorial.

-Choose Remix Project.
-Glitch creates a copy of the project that you may edit and randomly generates a new name for the project.
+Select Remix Project.
+Glitch creates a copy of the project that you can edit and randomly generates a new name for the project.
 The content is the same as before.

-If you plan on completing the next tutorial in this series, choose Sign In and sign into Glitch with your GitHub or Facebook account.
-If you choose to not sign into your account, you lose the ability to edit the project after you close the editing tab.
+If you plan to complete the next tutorial in this series, select Sign In to Glitch using your Facebook, GitHub, or Google account; or email yourself a magic link.
+If you don't sign in to an account, you can't edit the project after closing the editor tab.

-Choose Show and choose In a New Window.
-A new tab opens, showing you the live page.
+Select Show > In a New Window.
+A new tab opens, showing the live page.
 This tab is called the live tab throughout this tutorial.

 In the editor tab, replace